 In the case of businessmen from the EEA or EFTA countries, who are interested in opening a branch office in Poland, the local legislation stipulates that the registration procedure can follow the same principles that are available for Polish citizens.
 Non-EEA and non-EFTA foreign companies are allowed to set up a branch office in Poland only as long as the reciprocity principle applies, which means that they may set up a business entity here if a Polish business form can register a company in the respective non-EEA or non-EFTA country.

-The branch office is a legal structure that can be found in all European countries, including in the Isle of Man.
-However, opening a business in the Isle of Man can also be done through domestic companies, such as the limited liability company or the legal entities designed for offshore activities.
+The branch office is a legal structure that can be found in all European countries, including in the Belize.
+However, opening a business in the Belize can also be done through domestic companies, such as the limited liability company or the legal entities designed for offshore activities.

 Also, another attractive European destination for starting businesses is Romania, a country which offers many opportunities to foreign investors.